Advanced search

 As with most vaccines, appropriate medical treatment and supervision should always be readily available to manage an anaphylactic event or serious hypersensitivity event following the administration of Fluenz.

-Fluenz should not be administered to children and adolescents with severe asthma or active wheezing because these individuals have not been adequately studied in clinical studies.
+Fluenz should not be administered to children and adolescents with severe asthma or who are currently wheezing, because these individuals have not been adequately studied in clinical studies (see section 4.8).

 No data exist regarding the safety of intranasal administration of Fluenz in children with unrepaired craniofacial malformations.